LethalShotgun/lethalshotgun/README.md

-Hi im lethalshotgun, (shotgun for short) and I only use github to download stuff, or post gorilla tag custom maps, nothing much.
+Hi im lethalshotgun, (shotgun for short).

+I only use github to download stuff, or post small projects.
-I'm dumb and I don't really know how github works but that's whatever.

-yeah
+Most of my socials all under the name "lethalshotgun"

 This is my new account.
 I regained access to my old one from may 2021 but im going to stick to this account.

+I like unity and VR